menakite/NewsBlur-Counter/README.md

 NewsBlur Counter is a Safari extension (tested on OS X 10.8.3, Safari 6.0.3) to show how many unread NewsBlur stories you have in the toolbar.

+It's known to be broken on Yosemite Public Beta 2.
+It can be easily fixed, but you'll have to wait until I'm sure it's not a bug in Safari on Public Beta 2.

 By clicking on the toolbar icon, you can easily access the NewsBlur website.

 It also makes the "o" keyboard shortcut _actually_ open the original story in a background tab.